Direct-shift gearbox: Transverse DSG

 In September 2009, VW launched a new seven-speed DSG built to support up to 600 N·m, the DQ500 (parts code prefix 0BH, 0BT).
 Like the DQ250, it features a wet multi-plate clutch pack.
 This gearbox premiered in the Transporter T5 2.0 TDI.
 It later became available in the Tiguan 2.0 TDI 4Motion, the BiTDI models of the VW Passat, VW Tiguan and Skoda Superb.
-It premiered in petrol-powered cars in the 2011 Audi RS3 8P as a 7-speed S-Tronic gearbox.
-It later appeared in other top sports editions cars like the VW Golf mk8 R, the Arteon R and Tiguan R, coupled to a Magna torque-splitting rear differential to facilitate an all-wheel drive system.
+It premiered in petrol-powered cars in the 2010 Audi TTRS 8J as a 7-speed S-Tronic gearbox.
+It later appeared in other top sports editions cars like the Arteon R and Tiguan R, coupled to a Magna torque-splitting rear differential to facilitate an all-wheel drive system.
 The two-wheel drive version weighs 96 kg; the four-wheel drive version is 3 kg heavier.